MyBBStuff/Userpages-for-MyBB/README.txt

 2. Go to ACP -> Configuration -> Plugins -> Install & Activate "Userpages for MyBB"
 3. Configure your settings via ACP -> Configuration -> Userpage Settings
 4. Configure your usergroup permissions from ACP -> Users & Groups -> Usergroups.
 Select the usergroup that you wish to change permissions for, then click on the Users and Permissions tab and scroll to the Userpage Permissions section.

-LICENSE

-This plugin was created by euantor under a Creative Commons license - the details of which can be found here: http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode